NurazimRoizan/NurazimRoizan.github.io/_pages/cv.md

 **Water Watch Programme For Youth Leaders, UNESCO-IHP**
-* Selected as a school representative by the UNESCO School Club to participate in this program focused on environement sustainability, teamwork, and leadership skills.
+* Selected as a school representative by the UNESCO School Club to participate in this program focused on environment sustainability, teamwork, and leadership skills.
 * Conducted field research on the water quality of local rivers, applying learned techniques to assess pollution levels and identify water footprints.
 * Gained practical experience in water quality monitoring, including physicochemical tests and bio-indicator